cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - A governance proposal with `CreateConsumerChainProposal` as content has passed (i.e., it got the necessary votes).
 - Expected postcondition:
   - If the spawn time has already passed,
-    - `UnbondingPeriod` is retrieved from the Staking module;
+    - `UnbondingPeriod` is retrieved from the provider Staking module;
     - a client state is created;
     - a consensus state is created;
     - a client of the consumer chain is created and the client ID is added to `consumerClient`.